xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/System Monitor (Sysmon).md

 ![[image21 1.webp]]

 Subsequently, we search for instances of "calc.exe", by clicking "Find...", to identify the DLL load associated with our hijack.

+Let's explore these indicators of compromise (IOC):

+1. "calc.exe", originally located in System32, should not be found in a writable directory.
+Therefore, a copy of "calc.exe" in a writable directory serves as an IOC, as it should always reside in System32 or potentially Syswow64.
+2. "WININET.dll", originally located in System32, should not be loaded outside of System32 by calc.exe.
+If instances of "WININET.dll" loading occur outside of System32 with "calc.exe" as the parent process, it indicates a DLL hijack within calc.exe.
+3. The original "WININET.dll" is Microsoft-signed, while our injected DLL remains unsigned.

+# Detection Example 2: Detecting Unmanaged PowerShell/C-Sharp Injection